dombrock-archive/navi/README.md

+# Navi

+## A minimal navigation generator for static sites.

 1.)
 Place your static web files in the "web" directory (or change the code to point to another directory)

 2.)
 Insert the html ```<navigation>navigation<navigation>``` into each page that you want to contain the new navigation